Skip to content

 Why marketplace apps are expensive: The discovery algorithm alone (how do couples find the right vendor?) requires search, filtering, sorting by relevance, and handling edge cases like vendors with no reviews yet.
 The messaging system needs read receipts, notification handling (even when the app is closed), and conversation management.
 The booking flow needs calendar integration, availability management, and confirmation workflows.
 Each of these is a project within the project.

-What it is: A car diagnostic app that connects to a 20 EUR OBD-II Bluetooth adapter, reads vehicle sensor data, and uses an LLM to explain faults in plain language.
+What it is: A car diagnostic app that connects to an inexpensive OBD-II Bluetooth adapter, reads vehicle sensor data, and uses an LLM to explain faults in plain language.

 Technical decisions: